-Chris Tilling has a very fine two-part lecture on Karl Barth’s commentary on Romans.
+Chris Tilling has a very fine two-part lecture on Karl Barth’s commentary on Romans (part 1, part 2).

 In particular, the lecture addresses several ways in which Barth’s commentary is likely to evoke criticism from New Testament scholars.
 On the other hand, Tilling also sketches some things that New Testament scholars can learn from Barth about both Romans and doing theology.

 In commenting on the “onesideness” inherent in Martin Luther’s law-gospel contrast as it applies in various biblical corpora, Karl Barth reflects:

 In all these cases the failure to recognise the unity of Scripture involved sooner or later, and inevitably, a failure to recognise that it is Holy Scripture.
 For when we have such arbitrary preferences, we do not read even the parts which we prefer as Holy Scripture.
 The same is true of any preference, even the most detailed.
 This criterion ought to be applied to the most commonly accepted doctrine of the Church, even that which we find in the confessional documents.
 And particularly should it be applied to individual teachers, even the greatest of them.
 For fundamentally, whenever anything which is “written” is overlooked in the exposition of Scripture, whenever for the sake of the exposition we are forced to weaken or even omit what is written, there is always the possibility that the exposition has really missed the one thing which Scripture as a whole attests, even when it thinks that it has found it.
 (Church Dogmatics 1.2, 485; underlining added).